benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 contrast, if there are merely unknown elements or attributes, the client MUST NOT ignore the file.

-The client SHOULD read only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown to the client.
+The client SHOULD regard only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown to the client.